antonhalim/sinatra-pigeon-bk-002-public/README.md

 # Instructions

-First fork this repo.
+* Fork this repo.
-Then clone your fork and cd into that directory.
+* Clone your fork and cd into the newly created directory.

-From terminal run the folling commands:
+* From terminal run `bundle install`.

-1. `bundle install`
-2. `rake reset`
-3. `rake setup`
-4. `rake seed`
+* To view a list of available rake tasks, run `rake -T`.
+* Write your migration for pigeons.
+Take a look at `db/seeds.rb` for table's structure hints.
+* In `app/models/pigeons.rb`, write your pigeon model.

 In file /app/controllers/pigeons_controller.rb make use of the appropriate RESTful paths to create, read, update, and destroy pigeons.
 Include the following paths